Praneetpatidar09/Praneetpatidar09/README.md

 ## 👨‍💻 About Me
 - 🎓 **B.Tech in Computer Science and Engineering** from Acropolis Institute of Technology and Research, Indore (2020-2024) with a CGPA of 7.93.
-- 💼 **React.js Developer Intern** at Esparse Matrix Solutions Pvt Ltd.
+- 💼 **Full Stack Developer Intern** at SCGB Solutions, Bengaluru, India.
-- 🌱 Continuously learning and applying skills in React.js, JavaScript, Git, and Agile methodologies.
+- 🌱 Continuously learning and applying skills in React.js, Node.js, MongoDB, and Agile methodologies.

 ---

 ## 🔧 Skills
 - **Languages**: C++, JavaScript
-- **Frameworks**: React.js
+- **Frameworks**: React.js, Node.js, Express.js
-- **Technical Skills**: Data Structures and Algorithms (DSA), Object-Oriented Programming (OOPs), Database Management Systems (DBMS)
+- **Technical Skills**: Data Structures and Algorithms (DSA), Object-Oriented Programming (OOP), Database Management Systems (DBMS)
-- **Tools**: Git, GitHub, Figma, VS Code
+- **Tools**: Git, GitHub, Figma, VS Code, MongoDB, Material UI

 ---

 ## 💼 Work Experience

-### React.js Developer Intern (Aug 2024 - Present)
+### Full Stack Developer Intern (Sep 2024 - Present)
+**SCGB Solutions - Bengaluru, India**
+- Developed full-stack web applications using React.js, Node.js, Express.js, and MongoDB.
+- Improved client request handling and collaborated in Agile sprints for feature development and UI enhancements.
+- Debugged and resolved issues in front-end and back-end systems, improving application stability and performance.

+### Web Developer Intern (June 2023 - Sep 2023)
 **Esparse Matrix Solutions Pvt Ltd - Remote**
-- Developed responsive web applications using React.js and JavaScript.
+- Gained hands-on experience in building responsive web applications with React.js and JavaScript.
 - Enhanced code quality and collaborated on client projects, improving user engagement by 20%.

-### Web Developer Intern (June 2023 - Sep 2023)
-**Esparse Matrix Solutions Pvt Ltd - Remote**
-- Acquired over 200 hours of experience in building progressive web applications with React.js, CSS, and JavaScript.

 ---

 ## 📂 Projects

+### 🔑 MOH - Task Management Web Application
+- **Description**: Built a full-stack task management application using React.js for the front-end and Node.js for the back-end.
+- **Key Contributions**: Integrated REST APIs for real-time client-server communication, ensuring seamless task tracking and management.

+### ⚙️ Kyamme - Job Management Platform
+- **Description**: Contributed to the front-end development of a job management platform, focusing on responsive design using React.js and Material UI.
+- **Key Contributions**: Collaborated with the design team to implement a user-friendly interface and integrated REST APIs for efficient data handling.

-### 🔑 Alternative OTP System
+### 🔐 Alternative OTP System
-- **Description**: Created an innovative QR code-based authentication model to replace traditional OTP verification, addressing 80% of connectivity issues in secondary devices.
+- **Description**: Developed a QR code-based authentication model to replace traditional OTP verification, addressing network connectivity issues for secondary devices.
-- **Impact**: Reduced login time by 40%, increased user satisfaction by 25%, and achieved a 70% improvement in security.

-### ⚙️ PetroFast Engineer
-- **Description**: Built a high-performance e-commerce platform for PetroFast Engineers, enhancing product findability and improving customer satisfaction.
-- **Impact**: Increased online sales by 40% in the first quarter and boosted conversion rates by 15%.
+- **Impact**: Improved security by 70% and reduced login time by 40%.

 ---

 ## 🏆 Achievements

-- **Patent**: Successfully registered a patent for the **Alternative OTP System** under the Patent Act of 1970, offering a 90% more reliable authentication method based on QR code technology.
+- **Patent**: Successfully registered a patent for the **Alternative OTP System** under the Patent Act of 1970, introducing a 90% more reliable authentication method based on QR code technology.

 ---